-We at LaMarsh Global have learned over the years that a successful change requires really two key ingredients: the right solution and the adoption of that solution by the target populations.
+Successful organizational change requires two key ingredients: the right solution and the acceptance and adoption of that solution.
+This is summarized in the results equation: